anhnda/ADRPModels/README.md

 # A comparison of machine learning models in adverse drug side effect prediction
-Duc Anh Nguyen, Canh Hao Nguyen and Hiroshi Mamitsuka1
+Duc Anh Nguyen, Canh Hao Nguyen and Hiroshi Mamitsuka
 ## Usage:

 Create and activate a python environment using anaconda: